akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 29 - A Little Understanding

-In a side chamber, Beatrice let Lady Margaret clean what could be cleaned of the wine stain on her only gown.
+Afterwards, in her chamber, Beatrice let Lady Margaret clean what could be cleaned of the wine stain on her only gown.

 A headache was forming at the front of Beatrice's head.
 “I'm so sorry,” she said as her dress was sponged with white vinegar.